Hollyw00d/vanilla-javascript-to-do-list/README.md

-# vanilla-javascript-to-do-list
+# Vanilla JavaScript To Do List
-Vanilla JavaScript To Do List
+- Created using an ES6 class and Gulp for transpiling to ES5.